CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/relationalDatabaseDesign.md

 If F follows from E and E follows from F, then E and F are equivalent

-But how can you tell if XY in the set E can be derived from the set F?
+But how can you tell if X -> Y in the set E can be derived from the set F?

 ***